 If you live in an area where you can keep plants outside all year round, make use of this opportunity to camouflage your condenser.

-Use planter boxes big enough to conceal the outside AC unit and, as mentioned above, only plant those species that can tolerate heat emitted by the air conditioner.
+Use planter boxes big enough to conceal the air conditioner outside.
+As mentioned above, only plant those species that can tolerate heat emitted by the air conditioner.
 Placing colorful pots that match a theme can add a great touch!